 API intelligence (e.g., PingIntelligence for APIs): analyzes API request data to automatically learn normal/abnormal activity patterns, detect threats and block suspicious requests

-The Ping Identity Platform is a modern IAM (identity and access management) platform.
-It provides a broad spectrum of PSD2 and open banking capabilities to handle a variety of SCA use cases and the requirements of the overall open banking movement.
+Ping Identity’s Capabilities for Strong Customer Authentication The Ping Intelligent Identity platform is a modern IAM (identity and access management) platform.
+It provides a broad spectrum of PSD2 and open banking capabilities to handle a variety of SCA use cases and the requirements of the overall open banking movement, and includes support for the most common API vulnerabilities as defined by OWASP.

 Since you’re a proactive organization, it’s likely that you already have some of these capabilities in place already.
 If this is the case, you have a couple choices: